8 common questions about credit cards answered

 • Details of other credit cards if you’re planning to transfer a balance

-4. How do credit card repayments work?
+4. How do credit card payments work?

 When you sign up for a credit card, your provider agrees to let you buy things on credit and pay the amount back in instalments, plus any interest.